Snåsa Municipality: Geography

 Snåsa is located about 180 km northeast of the city of Trondheim, and it borders Sweden to the southeast.
 Snåsa Municipality borders the municipalities of Overhalla, Grong, and Lierne in the north and east, and Steinkjer and Verdal in the west and south.
 The 6th largest lake in the country, Snåsavatnet, is partly located in the municipality.
 Other lakes include Andorsjøen, Bangsjøene, Grøningen, Holderen, and Store Øyingen.
 The Blåfjella–Skjækerfjella National Park covers a lot of the eastern part of the municipality.
 The highest point in the municipality is the 1138.87 m tall mountain Skjækerhatten.

+Climate

+The weather station Kjevlia is situated 195 meter above sea level.
+The part of Snåsa in the lowland, such as near Snåsa lake (22 m above sea leve) will have slightly longer and warmer summers.
+There are also mountain areas above the treeline, especially in Blåfjella-Skjækerfjella National Park.